mota494/42_minishell/README.md

 # Issues

-exit error code update even if t doesn not execute
+after pressing CTRL+\ the error code has to update to 131

+after stopping a command with CTRL+\ there's invalid free